 Pharmacists and Supercare Pharmacies

-A pharmacist may be able to help with minor healthcare issues like headaches, coughs or colds.
+A pharmacist may be able to help with healthcare issues like headaches, coughs or colds.

-Pharmacists can recommend over-the-counter medication, such as pain relief, which does not need a prescription.
-They also have medical supplies, such as bandages and dressings, which can help with minor injuries.
+Pharmacists can recommend and provide over-the-counter medication, such as pain relief.
+For help with minor injuries and ailments, medical supplies, such as bandages and dressings, are also available.

 If you have an ongoing medical issue or injury, you should follow up with your doctor.